TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==
+= 5.12.0 ( 08.02.2022 ) =
+* Enhancement - Introduced 2 new webhooks that allows the admin to send cart abandonment and recovery data to delivery URLs.
+* Tweak - Introduced the ability to enable/disable GDPR consent.
+* Tweak - Introduced new Pro version features & settings.
+* Fix - Fixed compatibility with WP Better Emails plugin.
+* Fix - Made the default email template responsive.

 = 5.11.1 ( 18.11.2021 ) =
 * Fix - Email templates cannot be inserted/updated for updating users as DB changed are not being reflected correctly.